rasmus-kirk/halo-accumulation/report/report.md

   verifier will be convinced is negligible in the length of $X$.

-An Interactive Argument is very similar, but the honest and malicious prover are now polynomially bounded and receives a Private Axuilliary Input, $w$, not known by $\Vc$.
+An Interactive Argument is very similar, but the honest and malicious prover are now polynomially bounded and receives a Private Auxiliary Input, $w$, not known by $\Vc$.
 This is such that $\Vc$ don't just compute the answer themselves.
 Definitions follow: